istio/istio.io/content/en/docs/setup/platform-setup/minikube/index.md

 - Administrative privileges are required to run minikube.

-- To enable SDS for your mesh, you must add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) to your Kubernetes deployment.
+- To enable the [Secret Discovery Service](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#sds-configuration) (SDS) for your mesh, you must add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) to your Kubernetes deployment.
 Refer to the [`api-server` reference docs](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for the most up-to-date flags.

 ## Installation steps